-- . establish and monitor total compensation for the Company's executive officers - . review and approve compensation policies and practices - . administer awards under the Company's compensatory plans - . review and make recommendations to the Board with regard to the Company's overall compensation philosophy and objectives
+- establish and monitor total compensation for the Company's executive officers - . review and approve compensation policies and practices - . administer awards under the Company's compensatory plans - . review and make recommendations to the Board with regard to the Company's overall compensation philosophy and objectives

-Members: Mr. Martin (Chair), Mr. Ferenbach and Mr. McKenzie--all independent directors
+Members: Mr. Martin (Chair) and Mr. McKenzie--both independent directors